-2021 - Bill Fleming Scholarship Application
+2021 Bill Fleming Scholarship Awards

 The Village of Richton Park supports the advancement of higher education for the residents of Richton Park by providing financial assistance for qualifying and deserving residents wishing to continue their education.
 The Village of Richton Park Bill Fleming Scholarship will award college scholarships to eligible residents of Richton Park who are 2021 high school graduates, students currently enrolled in a college or university, and adults who are continuing their education that meet all of the qualifications required by this application.

 The Village of Richton Park Bill Fleming Scholarship, first awarded in 1998, was started to promote and encourage academic achievement among high school students by awarding an annual scholarship to a graduating senior residing in Richton Park.
 The scope of the award was later expanded to include adults desiring to continue their education.
 The scholarship was named in tribute to Bill Fleming, a resident of Richton Park, who was instrumental in sponsoring and promoting the President’s Golf Outing, the original source of funding for the scholarship.
 Several events, including the President’s Candlelight Bowl as well as donations from the residents, currently fund the scholarship.